 Pointing out the right party in your claim is a vital step in receiving the reimbursement you deserve.
-What’s more, finding all the liable parties will assist in maximizing the compensation you receive.
+Another vital step is finding all the liable parties that will assist in maximizing the compensation you receive.

 Comparative Negligence in your Truck Accident Case

 There’s a provision in New Jersey statutes that can complicate issues when it comes to pure comparative negligence.
 Comparative negligence essentially means that several parties can share liability for an accident, regardless of each party’s role.